TheAlexClavijo/Wanhao-Duplicator-i3---BIGTREETECH-SKR2-with-TMC2209/README.md

 3- BIGTREETECH TFT35-E3.0 V3.0 (Optional but recommended)

 Install firmware in your 3D Printer:
-- Copy the file "firmware.bin" in an SD (no bigger than 16GB) formatted in FAT
+- Copy the file "firmware.bin" in a SD card (no bigger than 16GB) formatted in FAT
-- Insert the SD card into the SD slot of the Bigtreetech SKR 2 board
+- Insert the SD card into the SD slot of the BIGTREETECH SKR 2 board
 - Reset or turn off/on the BIGTREETECH SKR 2 board
 - Check that the file "firmware.bin" on SD Card changed the extension to: "FIRMWARE.CUR".
 - Done!, The firmware is uploaded!.